Organic Home Orchard Spraying Tips

-For a detailed discussion of these ingredients and how they work together to serve your fruit trees, see Michael Phillips’ book The Holistic Orchard.
+For a detailed discussion of these ingredients and how they work together to serve your fruit trees, see Phillips’ book The Holistic Orchard.
 Fedco also highly recommends his first book, The Apple Grower.

 - Fish Hydrolysate: Feeds soil and arboreal food web.

 - Neem Oil: Contains Azadirachtin compounds that deter pests and disrupt their life cycles.
-Neem also is said to stimulate the tree’s immune system, give nutrients to foliage and feed the arboreal food web.
+Neem also stimulates trees’ immune systems, gives nutrients to foliage and feeds the arboreal food web.
 Also used to manage apple borers.
-Caution: pears are quite sensitive to neem oil, especially after bloom, so spray them lightly, or cut the neem rate in half if you’re spraying lots of pears.
+Caution: pears are sensitive and can have a phytotoxic response to neem; sub with karanja oil if spraying pears.

-- Liquid Kelp: Promotes growth and helps trees adapt to stress, improves fruit quality and shelf life.
+- Kelp-It Liquid Concentrate: Promotes growth, helps trees adapt to stress, improves fruit quality and shelf life.

-Recipe for 5 quarts of activated EM-1: Mix 1 cup EM-1 and 1 cup molasses with 4½ quarts warm water (110°).
-Put into airtight bottle(s) or brewing container with an airlock.
+Recipe for 5 quarts of activated EM-1: Mix 1 cup EM-1 and 1 cup blackstrap molasses with 4½ quarts warm water (110°).
+Put into airtight soda bottle(s) or brewing container with an airlock.
 Ferment at room temperature for 3-5 days.
-If you use an airtight bottle, unscrew the lid daily to release pressure buildup.
-After 3 days check the pH (using our pH strips).
-Once the pH has dropped below 3.8, the fermentation is done.
-Let the activated EM-1 rest for 5-7 days, then it is ready for use.
-The completed product should smell slightly of alcohol.
+(If you use an airtight bottle, unscrew the lid daily to release pressure buildup.)
+Let the activated EM-1 rest for 5-7 more days.
+By then it should smell slightly alcoholic.
+Use within 45 days.

 Makes a 4-gallon ready-to-spray batch.
 Mix in a 5-gallon bucket in this order:

-- 1 teaspoon biodegradable dish soap—stir to emulsify neem.
+- 1 teaspoon biodegradable liquid dish soap—stir to emulsify the oils.